Kilkee Sub Aqua Club

-As in other years, 2024 was a busy one for our club, with the diverse number of activities we are involved in.
+As in other years, the 2026 summer season was a busy one for our club, with the diverse number of activities we are involved in.
 The year was a little out of the ordinary for presenting some remarkable sights of nature.
-The Northern Lights were present in all their glory at our latitude.
-20204 also saw a return of the largest fish we are likely to see in our waters, the basking shark, which is now a protected species even as its life cycle remains not fully understood.
-But the underwater environment also throws up wonders at every size, from the minute scale up to the mid-sized fish species we might see only once a year.
-Snorkelling and scuba diver are also about the friendships made and the experiences shared, and the pleasure of immersing ourselves in seawater in suits that we expect to keep us comfortable for the duration of our dip, or simply being out on the water, enjoying the sea and the location.
+Basking sharks made a return to our waters.
+Now a protected species, it is to be seen every September engaging an little-understood mating behaviour.
+But the underwater environment also throws up wonders at every size, from the minute right up to the mid-sized fish species we might see only once a year.
+Snorkelling and scuba diving are also about the friendships made and the experiences shared, as well as the pleasure of immersing ourselves in seawater,, or simply being out on the water, enjoying the sea and our great coastline.

 Find us on Facebook

-Calendar 2025
+Calendar 2026

 POOL TRAINING 2013/'14